Jats: Marriage

+Rajput-Jat relations

+André Wink states that some Rajputs may be Jats by origin.
+Tanuja Kothiyal states that modern research reveals that Jats is one of the communities from which Rajputs have emerged, the others being Bhils, Mers, Minas, Gujars and Raikas.
+This is contradictory to the British colonial era false narrative that these communities had a Rajput origin.
+She points to the fact that "both Rajputs and Jats appear to originate from the mobile cattle rearing and rustling groups", hence it is understandable that they refer to each other in their chronicles, although they try to remain distinct.
+However, since Rajputs dominated the region, they were portrayed as "warriors" as opposed to Jats who were portrayed as "farmers", thus wiping out "Jat kingship" from the historiography.
+The Rajputs refused to accept Jat claims to Kshatriya status during the later years of the British Raj and this disagreement frequently resulted in violent incidents between the two communities.

-Female infanticide & status of woman in society
+Female infanticide and status of woman in society

-During colonial period, many communities including Hindu Jats were found to be practicing female infanticide in different regions of Northern India.
+During the colonial period, many communities including Hindu Jats were found to be practising female infanticide in different regions of Northern India.

-In Jat society, it has been observed that differential treatment is given to woman in comparison to man, birth of a male child in a family is celebrated and is considered as auspicious over the birth of a girl child where the family affair is subdued.
+A 1988 study of Jat society pointed out that differential treatment is given to women in comparison to men.
+The birth of a male child in a family is celebrated and is considered auspicious, while the reaction to the birth of a female child is more subdued.
 In villages, female members are supposed to get married at a younger age and they are expected to work in fields as subordinate to the male members.
-There is general bias against education for the girl child in the society though the trends to it are changing with urbanisation.
-Purdah system is practiced by women in Jat villages which act as hindrance to their overall emancipation.
+There is general bias against education for the female child in society, though trends are changing with urbanisation.
+Purdah system is practised by women in Jat villages which act as hindrance to their overall emancipation.
 The village Jat councils which are male-dominated mostly don't allow female members to head their councils as the common opinion on it is that women are inferior, incapable and less intelligent to men.

 Clan system

-The Jat people are subdivided into numerous clans, some of which overlap with other groups.
+The Jat people are subdivided into numerous clans, some of which overlap with the Ror, Arain, Rajput and other groups.
 Hindu and Sikh Jats practice clan exogamy.